INATrace/fe/README.md

 #### Settings

-Under the "Settings" page and "Types" tab, we find constants and system-level values like semi-products, facility types, measurement units, grade abbreviations, processing evidence types and processing evidence fields.
+Under the "Settings" page and "Types" tab, we find constants and system-level values like semi-products, facility types, measurement units, processing evidence types and processing evidence fields.
 Add, edit or remove any of these values to fit your use case.

 ![INAtrace_settings](docs/images/inatrace_settings_types.png)